 cloudHQ can handle this in the same way as Google: if you are logged in Google as email@example.com then you will be logged in cloudHQ as firstname.lastname@example.org.

-However do not login into Gmail with an account which is not yours inside the same browser session.
+However, if you manage some other person’s Google account (like account for some of the employees, your client, etc.) you should create a separate Google Chrome profile and login with your client’s credentials.
+In other words, you should not login into Gmail with an account that is not yours inside the same browser session.
 There is an important security and privacy risk unrelated to cloudHQ.

 Here are some details…

-If you login into Gmail with an account which is not yours (i.e., your friend account, you are just managing some account) in the same browser session, then your cookies and private data can leak and be seen to that other users.
-Security and privacy experts strongly suggest not login to a different Gmail account which is not yours in the same browser session.
+If you login into Gmail with an account that is not yours (i.e., your client account, you are just managing some employee’s account) in the same browser session, then your cookies and private data can be seen by those other users.
+Thus, security and privacy experts strongly suggest not login to a different Gmail account which is not yours in the same browser session.

-The solution for this problem is to create a separate Google Chrome profile for each of Google accounts that are not yours.
+The solution for this problem is to create a separate Google Chrome profile for each of the Google accounts you are managing.
+So you should create profiles like this:

-Here is how to set up several Google profiles:
+Here is how to set up multiple Google profiles:

-- Create a separate Google Chrome profile for each of Gmail / G Suite accounts which is not yours.
-You will need to create different profiles (depending on the number of profiles you have) e.g. user_1 and user_2.
-Some instructions are here: https://support.google.com/chrome/answer/142059?hl=en.
+- Create a separate Google Chrome profile for each of Gmail / G Suite accounts you need to manage.
+The instructions are here: https://support.google.com/chrome/answer/142059?hl=en.

-- Then you will have these profiles listed inside Google Chrome to switch users:
+- Then you will have these profiles listed inside Google Chrome:

 - Each of these profiles will be logged into one Google account and one cloudHQ account.